RichardRozsa/GO/Readme.txt

   This fix allows dos variables to be referrenced by aliases. v3.5	1995-05-23	Richard Rozsa
 - No longer upper case strings.
-Preserve typed or alias file case.
+Preserve typed or alias file case. v4.0	2022-08-23	Richard Rozsa
+- Conversion from C source to C#.
+  Lots of intermediary versions were lost.
+This is the latest snapshot.